CUPalex/protocols/minutes/2025/2025-02-28_Constitutional_Meeting.md

 - Amelie is writing the protocol, which was accepted by all

 ## 1. Accepting being in the student council
-Amelie, Eileen, Léon, Sasha all except that they have been elected → they are now officially the student council
+Amelie, Eileen, Léon, Sasha all accept that they have been elected
+→ they are now officially the student council

 ## 2. Roles